kito-cheng/LLVM-SVE/docs/LangRef.rst

     !foo = !{!4, !3}

 Metadata can be used as function arguments.
-Here ``llvm.dbg.value`` function is using two metadata arguments:
+Here the ``llvm.dbg.value`` intrinsic is using three metadata arguments:

 .. code-block:: llvm

-    call void @llvm.dbg.value(metadata !24, i64 0, metadata !25)
+    call void @llvm.dbg.value(metadata !24, metadata !25, metadata !26)

 Metadata can be attached to an instruction.
 Here metadata ``!21`` is attached to the ``add`` instruction using the ``!dbg`` identifier: